 This sweet little annual may not stop traffic, but if you have a spot you’d like to dress up with something special (and definitely different), consider giving Venus’ navelwort (Iberodes linifolia, formerly Omphalodes linifolia) a try.
-The slender stems, to about 1 foot tall, carry narrow, gray-green leaves and small, five-petaled, white flowers mostly in late spring to early summer (possibly continuing through summer if it isn’t too hot).
+The slender stems, which generally reach 12 to 18 inches tall, carry narrow, gray-green leaves and small, five-petaled, white flowers mostly in late spring to early summer (possibly continuing through summer if it isn’t too hot).
 Overall, it looks much like a pure white forget-me-not (Myosotis).
 The “navel” part of the common name comes from the indented seeds.
 Annual.
 Full sun to light shade; average to dryish soil.

 Please read the germination information as well before ordering.